 - A Your risk of stroke depends on your lifestyle habits like what you eat and whether you are active.
 Some health conditions - in particular high blood pressure - are significant contributors to risk.
 And finally, your risk depends on things you can’t control such as age and family history.
-Our risk assessment tool will help you assess your risk and will provide you with a personal report.

 - Q Are women’s signs different than men’s?